soroush-hazeq-daneshvar/ansible-playbooks/README.md

 # ansible-playbooks
-This repositry is for ansible playbooks that help Devops Engineers and Netops Engineers and network administrators Created by "soroush hazeq daneshvar" "soroush.man.hd@gmail.com"
+This repositry is for ansible playbooks that help Devops Engineers and Netops Engineers also network administrators Created by "soroush hazeq daneshvar" "soroush.man.hd@gmail.com"
  ____                            _       ____              _
 / ___|  ___  _ __ ___  _   _ ___| |__   |  _ \  __ _ _ __ (_)